redis/redis-doc/topics/indexes.md

 As you can guess, because of this, it is possible to use this Redis data structure in order to implement pretty fancy indexes.

-Before to dive into using lexicographical indexes, let's check how sorted sets behave in this special mode of operation.
+Before we dive into using lexicographical indexes, let's check how sorted sets behave in this special mode of operation.
 Since we need to add elements with the same score, we'll always use the special score of zero.